mricon/lce-talk/talk.rst

 .. container:: handout

-  ModSecurity is a web application firewall developed by <insert here>.
+  ModSecurity is a web application firewall developed by SpiderLabs.
   It's an open-source solution with a for-pay component, but is widely recognized as the best free/libre Web Application Firewall (WAF).

-  WAFs are, in essense, a collection of both rules and heuristics that analyze HTTP requests (and, in many cases, responses) and can either allow/deny the request or, more rarely, alter it in order to add or remove content.
+  WAFs are, in essence, a collection of both rules and heuristics that analyze HTTP requests (and, in many cases, responses) and can either allow/deny the request or, more rarely, alter it in order to add or remove content.
 ModSecurity is an Apache server module that plugs in